Sheila Crabb Dip.Couns Accredited Registered Counsellor ACC

 Hello and thank you for taking the time to look at my profile.
 Taking the first steps to begin the counselling process can feel quite daunting, so I hope that I can provide enough information to make that a little easier.

-Are you feeling that life is really difficult for you right now?
+Do you feel that life is difficult for you right now?
 Are you feeling as though you are at a crisis point?
 Or, do you simply feel the need to understand yourself better?
-It's during these times that it can help to talk to someone outside of our immediate family and friends, someone who's a trained and impartial professional.
+It's during these times that it can help to talk to someone outside of our immediate family and friends, someone who's a trained and an impartial professional.

 I see clients on Wednesday, Thursdays and Fridays in Bilton, Rugby, usually at the same time and day each week and appointments will last for 50 minutes.

-I call my counselling service "Waythrough Counselling", because as a client you will be embarking on a journey which will involve increasing your own self awareness, which may at times feel uncomfortable, but it is a valuable learning space to find your own "waythrough".
+I call my counselling service "Waythrough Counselling", because as a client you will be embarking on a journey which will involve increasing your own self awareness which may at times may feel uncomfortable, but it is a valuable learning space to find your own "waythrough".

-I have been qualified since 2010 and my counselling approach is "integrative" which means that I use various counselling approaches to inform me in my work with you.
-I have worked within different agency settings, both in both Dartford (where I was a counsellor and also assisted the Agency Manager in the running of the agency) and Croydon where I gained considerable experience of working with clients with a multicultural setting.
+I gained by L4 Diploma in 2010 and my counselling approach is "integrative" which means that I use various counselling approaches to inform me in my work with you.
+I have gained considerable experience and I have volunteered and worked within different agency settings, both in both Dartford (where I was a counsellor and also assisted the Agency Manager in the running of the agency) and Croydon where I gained considerable experience of working with clients with a multicultural setting.

-I am passionate about improving access to talking therapies and when, after attending several mental health forums in Croydon, I discovered that the local funding for mental health/talking therapies was significantly reduced, I began a low cost counselling service within the Croydon area and developed a small team of counsellors to help meet the shortfall and make talking therapies more available and affordable.
+I am passionate about improving access to counselling and when I lived in Croydon I began a low cost counselling service and developed a small team of counsellors to help meet the shortfall in mental health provision ,and to make talking therapies more available and affordable.

-To ensure you receive the best possible service from me, I maintain regular Professional Supervision (which is confidential).
+Also, to ensure you receive the best possible service from me, I maintain monthly Professional Supervision (which is confidential).
 I also undergo regular Continual Professional Development throughout the year.

 Training, qualifications & experience

 I have a L4 Diploma in Therapeutic Counselling (Integrative) and I have gained considerable counselling experience since qualifying in 2010.
-I am also a Registered Counsellor with ACC and I am currently working towards Accreditation.
+I am an Accredited & Registered Counsellor with ACC.

 Areas of counselling I deal with